-Assistant Professor of Biology and Biochemistry
+Associate Professor of Biology and Biochemistry

 I study the fidelity of genome replication by viral and bacterial model systems.
 Why are replication enzymes so accurate?
 Can the mutation rates of viruses be modulated using nucleic acid analogues?
 We try to answer these questions by characterizing the mechanisms of DNA and RNA replication using techniques from molecular biology, X-ray crystallography, and biochemistry.
 I am also interested in the interactions between viruses and their receptors at the cell surface.

 Miller, B.R.
 III, Beese, L.S., Parish, C.A., Wu, E.Y.
 2015.
 The closing mechanism of DNA polymerase I at atomic resolution.
 Structure 23:1609-1620.

 Miller, B.R.
 III, Parish, C.A., Wu, E.Y.
 2014.
 Molecular dynamics study of the opening mechanism for DNA polymerase I. PLoS Computational Biology 10:e1003961

 Wu, E.Y., Walsh, A.R., Materne, E.C., Hiltner, E.P., Zielinski, B., Miller, B.R.
 III, Mawby, L., Modeste, E., Parish, C.A., Barnes, W.M., Kermekchiev, M.B.
 2015.
 A conservative isoleucine to leucine mutation causes major rearrangements and cold sensitivity in KlenTaq1 DNA polymerase.
 Biochemistry 54:881-9.

 Wu, E.Y. and L.S.
 Beese.
 2011.
 The structure of a high fidelity DNA polymerase bound to a mismatched nucleotide reveals an “ajar” intermediate conformation in the nucleotide selection mechanism.
 Journal of Biological Chemistry 286:19758-67.